animuslabs/non-profit-chain/doc/step-by-step.md

 - 127.0.0.1:8888
 - $WALLET_DIR

 Next we create 3 producer accounts, one for each of our nodes.
-After creating the keys, we create the accounts, allocate EOS, and add some resources. https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/05d5b9c9806dbcd0a593a4108386b1e6f1a4dc24/bin/create_accounts.sh#L16-L20
+After creating the keys, we create the accounts, allocate IMPACT, and add some resources. https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/05d5b9c9806dbcd0a593a4108386b1e6f1a4dc24/bin/create_accounts.sh#L16-L20

 We create 26 users accounts.
 These accounts will stake resources and vote for producers.
 Same commands we used to create the producers.
 The only difference is funding amounts.